holdenc20/Animator/Resources/README.md

 as a text view, a SVG view, and a Swing view.
 Each of the views are visual representations of the animation.

+<h3>Overview of io</h3>
+The io of our program takes in up to 4 parameters from main: speed, input, output, and viewType.
+The main method processes these by first creating the correct View implementation using the ViewFactory class based on viewType, then the method processes the input file with a TweenModelBuilder to initialize our animatior.
+Then this animator and the tickrate are then passed into the view along with the given output.
+Lastly, the render method is called and the view begins to output.

 <h3>Structure</h3>
 <h2>Shape diagram:</h2>